V-MAGE: A Game Evaluation Framework for Assessing Vision-Centric Capabilities in Multimodal Large Language Models: V-MAGE Benchmark

 \subsection{Evaluation Metrics}

-V-MAGE employs a robust implementation of the Elo rating system to evaluate MLLMs, building on recent advancements in LLM benchmarking~\cite{duan2024gtbenchuncoveringstrategicreasoning, jiang2024genaiarenaopenevaluation}.
-The system facilitates reliable model rankings by leveraging competitive evaluation mechanisms, ensuring robustness through dynamically balanced interactions.
+V-MAGE employs a robust implementation of the ELO rating system to evaluate MLLMs, building on recent advancements in LLM benchmarking~\cite{duan2024gtbenchuncoveringstrategicreasoning, jiang2024genaiarenaopenevaluation}.
+This competitive evaluation framework ensures reliable model rankings by leveraging competitive evaluation mechanisms, ensuring robustness through dynamically balanced interactions.

-The core methodology for metrics evaluation in V-MAGE comprises two interconnected components: \textit{performance comparison} and \textit{statistical stabilization}.

-\textbf{Performance Comparison Protocol.} Each model begins with an initial Elo rating $R_m^{(0)} = 1500$, where $m \in \mathcal{M}$ represents the set of candidate models.
-We conducted 100 evaluation rounds for each game level $\ell$ where models were randomly paired in each round through a shuffle operation: